Herman Perry

 Herman Perry (May 16, 1922 – March 15, 1945) was an African-American U.S. Army soldier during World War II, who deserted after fragging an unarmed white lieutenant attempting to arrest him.
 After being sentenced to death, he escaped custody, and a manhunt was launched while he lived in the jungle.
 Perry was eventually recaptured once more and court-martialed.
-He was hanged for murder and desertion, making him the only American soldier executed in the China Burma India Theater during World War II.
+He was hanged for murder and desertion, making him the only American soldier to be executed in the China Burma India Theater during World War II.

 Biography

 Perry was born on May 16, 1922, in the rural outskirts of Monroe, North Carolina.
 His mother, teenager Flonnie Perry, and father Prouda Salsbrook were unmarried.
 Salsbrook left the family when Herman was young.
 Herman moved with his mother to Washington, D.C., and got a job as a butcher's apprentice.
 Following America's entry into the Second World War in December 1941, Perry was enlisted.
 He did not attend his first draft board appointment and was arrested for non-compliance.
 As a soldier in the Army's 849th Engineer Aviation Battalion, he served in the China-Burma-India Theater, helping to construct the Ledo Road.

 On March 3, 1944, Perry's commanding officer, Lieutenant Harold A. Cady, attempted to apprehend him for dereliction of duty and place him in the area's military prison.
 Perry had previously served time in this prison and was well aware of the abuses that went on there.
 When he was found he was holding a rifle and repeatedly warned Cady not to approach him and to "get back."

 Cady continued to advance and Perry fired his rifle, hitting Cady in the stomach, a wound which would prove fatal.
 Perry fled into the wilderness and lived out a fugitive's life of jungle survival, happenstance finding a morung; a bamboo structure on stilts built over a pig sty, which served as a bachelors' quarter for a tribe of the Naga people of northeastern India and northern Burma.
 It is unknown exactly how Perry managed to win the tribe over, but his familiarity with their language undoubtedly helped and he also offered them rations which he had taken from the military.

 After adapting to the headhunting lifestyle of the tribe which the Ang, or village chief, told him was called Tgum Ga by the Burmese, he eventually won the Ang's respect and approval to the extent that he even married the Ang's 14-year-old daughter who later conceived his child.

 A tribesman was sent to a nearby bazaar to help Perry obtain cigarettes only available on the black market.
 While there, he told others of a black American soldier living with his tribe.
 Word quickly spread and reached the local authorities, the British, and finally the U.S. Army.
 A Naga scout was sent to the village of Tgum Ga and returned to confirm the story.
 Upon being shown the photo, he confirmed the black American soldier to be Herman Perry.